Account: The user interface through which all Campaigns, Opportunities, and finances are administered.

 Opportunity: The description of the task or content Creators will potentially create for a specific social medium.
 Current Opportunity types include Sponsored Blog Posts, Sponsored Updates, Sponsored Photos and Sponsored Videos.

-Platform Search: A tool to search for a social media Creator based on social platform.
+Platform Search: A tool to search for a social media Creator based on the social platform.

 Portfolio: A Creator's collection of professional work.